Paridax/pixel-physics/README.md

 # Pixel Physics
 This is a practice project I made in order to learn Rust.
-Download and run the executable file on your computer if you want to for some reason, but I would honestly advise against it because it's a random exe from some guy.
+Download and run the executable in order to use the project.

 **KNOWN BUG:** The clock speed is currently not set so the game just runs as fast as possible.